 FET involves forcing out a couple of breaths and then doing relaxed breathing.
 ACB is FET that involves deep breathing exercises.

-Depending on your condition, your doctor also may recommend oxygen therapy or surgery to remove a section of your lung.
+Depending on your condition, your doctor also may recommend bronchodilators, inhaled corticosteroids, oxygen therapy, or surgery.

 Oxygen therapy can help raise low blood oxygen levels.
 For this treatment, you'll receive oxygen through nasal prongs or a mask.
 Oxygen therapy can be done at home, in a hospital, or in another health facility.
 (For more information, go to the Health Topics Oxygen Therapy article.)